containers/podman/docs/source/markdown/podman-build.1.md

 #### **--cache-from**

 Images to utilize as potential cache sources.
 Podman does not currently support caching so this is a NOOP.
+(This option is not available with the remote Podman client)

 #### **--cap-add**=*CAP\_xxx*